 The Neighbors: Occupations

-of the working population is employed in executive, management, and professional occupations.
 The second most important occupational group in this neighborhood is

-sales and service jobs, from major sales accounts, to working in fast food restaurants, with 29.6% of the residents employed.
+sales and service jobs, from major sales accounts, to working in fast food restaurants, with 28.6% of the residents employed.

-Other residents here are employed in clerical, assistant, and tech support occupations
+Other residents here are employed in manufacturing and laborer occupations

-(9.5%), and 9.1% in manufacturing and laborer occupations.
+(9.5%), and 9.4% in clerical, assistant, and tech support occupations.